phyowaikyaw-mobiledev/phyowaikyaw-mobiledev/README.md

 ✅ **Self-Motivated** - Consistent commits and self-directed learning
 ✅ **Clear Communicator** - Good documentation and code commenting practices
 ✅ **Quality Focused** - Attention to detail from QA background
+✅ **Learning in Public** - Transparent about learning journey and growth

 ### Why Junior Role?
 I'm seeking a junior position where I can: